IoT Programming with Python Training Course

 Advanced Edge Computing

-35 HoursAdvances in technologies and the increasing amount of information are transforming how business is conducted in many industries, including government.
-Government data generation and digital archiving rates are on the rise due to the rapid growth of mobile devices and applications, smart sensors and devices, cloud computing solutions, and citizen-facing portals.
-As digital information expands and becomes more complex, information management, processing, storage, security, and disposition become more intricate as well.
-New capture, search, discovery, and analysis tools are helping organizations gain insights from their unstructured data.
-The government market is at a tipping point, recognizing that information is a strategic asset, and the public sector needs to protect, leverage, and analyze both structured and unstructured information to better serve and meet mission requirements.
-As government leaders strive to evolve into data-driven organizations to successfully accomplish missions, they are laying the groundwork to correlate dependencies across events, people, processes, and information.
+35 HoursAdvances in technology and the proliferation of information are transforming how business is conducted across various industries, including operations for government.
+The rate of data generation and digital archiving within government agencies is increasing due to the rapid adoption of mobile devices and applications, smart sensors and devices, cloud computing solutions, and citizen-facing portals.
+As the volume and complexity of digital information grow, the challenges related to information management, processing, storage, security, and disposition also become more intricate.
+New capture, search, discovery, and analysis tools are enabling organizations to derive valuable insights from their unstructured data.
+The government market is at a critical juncture, recognizing that information is a strategic asset.
+Government entities need to protect, leverage, and analyze both structured and unstructured information to better serve the public and meet mission requirements.
+As leaders in government strive to evolve into data-driven organizations, they are laying the groundwork to correlate dependencies across events, people, processes, and information.

-High-value solutions for government will be created from a combination of the most disruptive technologies:
+High-value solutions for government will be created through a combination of the most disruptive technologies:

 - Mobile devices and applications